 A sleeping bag, maybe some lip salve, some books to read, instruments, any medication you may need – but please no alcohol as we want to keep the consciousness high on this retreat.
 We’ll still party though!

-Our camp is in the dunes and is a basic affair but there are mattresses and blankets.
-You still need to bring a good sleeping bag (or two bad ones!) to stay warm though.
-You can also just grab your mattress and go to sleep out under the stars.
+Our camp is in the dunes and is a basic affair with one big tent.
+There are mattresses and blankets but you still need to bring a good sleeping bag (or two bad ones!) to stay warm though.

 We used to run a travel site called www.roadjunky.com which was one of the web’s first alternative travel guides for people who are ‘addicted’ to travelling.